How to Be More Self Aware: 8 Tips to Boost Self-Awareness

 In the end, you will come out with a fresh new perspective on yourself and your life.

 You can write about anything in your journal, even if it is not related to your goals.
 Recording your thoughts on paper helps to relieve your mind of those ideas, and clears it up to make space for new information and ideas.
+(And if you get stuck, I recommend checking out these 33 journaling ideas.)

 Take some time each night to write in your journal about your thoughts and feelings, and your successes and failures for the day.
 This will help you grow and move forward in your achievements.